How to Complete Cell Cycle Analysis via Flow Cytometry

 The analysis of cyclins and CDKs (cell cycle regulators) in the cell cycle is more complex than measuring DNA because different cyclins can become active within different parts of the cycle.
 Progression through the cell cycle is managed by cyclin-dependent kinases (CDKs) and cyclin complexes.
 Without CDK activation, mitosis is prevented.
 Regulation of the cell cycle is largely done by the phosphorylation of CDKs and cyclins.

 It is common for flow cytometry data to be presented in the way of single cell view snapshot measurement or time-lapse type measurements.
-A single time-point measurement can show the percentage of cells in G1, S and G2/M phases.
-Essentially, the data patterns change based on the presentation of a diseased state i.e. cancer.
+A single time-point measurement can show the percentage of G1 cells, S phase cells, and G2 or M phase cells.
+Essentially, the cell cycle phase distribution patterns have been shown to change based on a diseased state i.e. cancer.

 The Future of Flow Cytometric Applications